 GTA relies on numerous sources for information about new business uses of technology, including but not limited to: Gartner, National Association of State CIOs (NASCIO), and Center for Digital Government.
 In addition, GTA monitors a broad range of publications and participates in professional organizations and national summits, conferences, and symposia targeting the effective application of technology to business problems.

 GTA places high value on understanding agency business needs and continues to review agency strategic plans, conduct agency surveys, and hold regular meetings with agencies to ensure a clear picture of the business objectives that drive technology needs.
 In addition to one-on-one meetings with agency leaders, the State Technology Annual Report Register (STARR) is used to conduct an annual IT strategy survey of all agency CIOs or IT directors.

 Refresh Enterprise IT Strategy

-GTA continues to recognize agency successes in using technology to deliver services in new and better ways.
+GTA continues to recognize agency successes in using technology to deliver services in new and improved ways.
 Top innovations are recognized at the annual Georgia Digital Government Summit.
-Examples of these successes can be found beginning in the section titled Technology Innovations Showcase.
+Examples of these successes can be found in the Georgia IT Excellence section.

-GTA also works closely with the Governor’s Office and the Office of Planning and Budget to identify agency and statewide business needs that are ripe for new applications of technology.
-GTA provides leadership in identifying and adopting proven technologies to solve pressing government issues.
+GTA works closely with and supports the Governor’s Office of Planning and Budget (OPB) to leverage technology in support of business process improvements identified each year by OPB.
+GTA also provides leadership in identifying and adopting proven technologies to solve pressing government issues.